SGW Teleprompter Solutions

 Q: What if I don't see the kind of teleprompter equipment I need on your web site?

-This is most often larger floor monitors and we can rent them.
+This is most often larger floor monitors, which we can rent.
 Otherwise feel free to ask.

 Q: Do your teleprompters work outdoors?

 Extreme cold or heat can cause issues with equipment so we will take additional measures to try and ensure that our equipment works.
-Our coldest and hottest events so far were 18 degrees and 100 degrees -- both during the Obama campaign.
+If we feel there are any limitations we'll communicate that with you in advance of the event or shoot.

-Q: How does teleprompter in a foreign language work?
+Q: How does teleprompting in a foreign language work?

 If you need additional information please contact Sean Graham-White at 773-402-0105 or